World Mission Society Church of God: Police verdict on incriminating activities

 After investigating the church's evangelism activities, Oxford Police said that nothing incriminating has been reported and that sharing information door to door is allowed according to the Freedom of Religion Act.
 Fresno Police stated they could not find any reports of criminal behavior associated with them.

-Criticism and controversy
+Status as a cult

-Former members and cult researchers have criticized the group, describing it as a cult that exercises excessive control over its members, enforces separation from family and friends, exploits its members excessively, violates laws, and avoids transparency and accountability.
+Former members and cult researchers have criticized the group, describing it as a cult that exercises excessive control over its members, enforces separation from family and friends, exploits its members excessively, and avoids transparency and accountability.

 Lawsuit and accusations by Michele Colon

 Michele Colon, a former member who attended WMSCOG in New Jersey for two years, claimed in her 2013 civil lawsuit against the church that the group is a profit-driven cult that uses psychological control tactics to prevent members from exposing its criminal and illegal behavior.
 In December 2015, In an interview with People magazine, Colon, whose claims were generally denied by the church but generally supported in interviews with six other former WMSCOG members, described WMSCOG as a "doomsday cult" and "opportunistic".
 She claimed that the group recruits people undergoing life transitions or feeling a void, exploiting this vulnerability to draw them in.
 She said that the church manipulates members with "fear and guilt" and constant repetition, and that it "micromanaged" her life, including controlling her music choices and forbidding internet use.
 She claimed that church leaders do not disclose until members are fully committed that their "God the Mother" is actually a living South Korean woman in her 70s, known by multiple names and various spiritual titles, who is reportedly the spiritual wife of the deceased founder, Ahn Sahng-hong.
 At least one former member has sued them for urging her to have an abortion, and others have accused the church of discouraging pregnancy in anticipation of the world ending in 2012.

 Colon's lawsuit was dismissed, citing First Amendment grounds.